 While HT helps many women get through menopause, the treatment (like any prescription or even non-prescription medicines) is not risk-free.
 Known health risks include:

-- An increased risk of endometrial cancer (if a woman still has her uterus and is not taking progesterone along with estrogen)
+- An increased risk of endometrial cancer (only if a woman still has her uterus and is not taking a progestin along with estrogen).

-According to the WHI, an increased risk of heart disease in women taking long-term estrogen-progestin combination therapy was only seen in women several years past the age of menopause.
-Estrogen alone has not been shown to increase the risk of heart disease in the estrogen-alone arm of the Women's Health Initiative (WHI) study.
-Analysis of the age since menopause actually shows a decrease in the risk of heart disease when HT was started in younger women (those just beginning menopause.)
+An increased risk of heart disease is only seen in women taking long-term estrogen-progestin combination therapy (EPT) if they start HT in their mid-60s.
+There does not seem to be an increased risk of heart disease when women in their 50s start EPT.
+Estrogen alone (ET) has not been shown to increase the risk of heart disease.
+Analysis of the age since menopause actually shows a decrease in the risk of heart disease when ET was started in younger women (those just beginning menopause).